noerfathoni/noelis/README.md

 # Noelis

-Simple To Do app with Express JS + Typescript
+Simple To Do app with Express Typescript + TypeORM (MySQL) + TailwindCSS